-Here, I explain how I prepare myself for long hikes during which I have to be completely self-sufficient for multiple weeks.
-There are serious dangers involved in remote hikes and I still spent several months preparing myself, so please make sure you are aware of your personal limitations.
-I do not want to be responsibility for anyone getting lost or injured.
-In my opinion, safe hiking requires addressing four topics, which I will discuss in several forms below:
+Here, I explain how I prepare myself for long hikes, during which I must be entirely self-sufficient for multiple weeks.
+There are serious dangers involved in remote hikes.
+Please know your limitations.
+I do not want to be responsible for anyone getting lost or injured.
+I will cover the following topics:

 1) Prior experience

 This is arguably the most challenging topic, as there is no one-size-fits-all approach.
 When selecting new challenges, I strongly urge everyone to start simple.
 A 2- or 3-day hike might not seem very adventurous, but it is more than long enough to get cold, hungry, exhausted, or lost.
 Start by going on a weekend hike in easy terrain with some friends and in an area with good cell phone coverage.
 Keeping the hike short will also make it easier to predict the weather.
 Then start introducing new challenges: go on a weekend hike alone, go on a weekend winter hike with a friend, go on a weekend winter hike alone, go on a week-long hike with a friend, go to places with different terrain and climates, etc.

 You will find that those brief trips already feel surprisingly long, and many things would have turned into serious problems if you had had to continue longer (blisters, insufficient food, unsuitable clothes, etc.).
 After a couple of hikes, you will know your limits and develop a feeling for setting realistic new challenges.

 When hiking solo, it will also take time to learn to cope with the mental challenge of being alone.
 Traveling by yourself when everything goes right is easy, but even a few hours can feel like an eternity when things go wrong, and there is no one around to help you.